 Figure 1 shows the severity of Russian cyber operations coded by the two cross-national datasets.
 Each paints a distinct picture of the primary targets of the most severe Russian attacks.
 The DCID data identifies the United States, United Kingdom, Poland and Ukraine as targets of the most severe Russian cyber operations.
 In the cases documented by REI, the most severe Russian attacks occurred against France, Austria, and Ukraine.
 Part of this discrepancy is due to the respective foci of each dataset; DCID seeks out cases of cyber incidents and disputes while REI focuses on Russian electoral interference.
 While a majority of the REI cases include some form of Russian cyber activity, there are a few cases where only material support was provided (eg. Moldova 2014 and Belarus 1994).
 This discrepancy exemplifies not only the challenges of relying on open source reporting for identifying cyber influence or disruption campaigns, but also differences in defining what counts as an attack.

-Figure 1: Prior Analysis of Russian Cyber Attacks
+Figure 1: Prior Analysis of Russian Cyber-attacks

 These two datasets give 71 unique cases of Russian aggression that either included some degree of cyber intervention or were cases of electoral interference.
-Using the combination of these two datasets as a starting point, we add 10 new instances of Russian cyber attacks from 1994-2018 and also include 3 cases of non-cyber Russian aggression during this time period from the International Crisis Behavior dataset (Singer, Bremer, and Stuckey 1972).
-This has the further advantage of not focusing exclusively on Russian cyber attacks but also including all Russian conflict short of war.
+Using the combination of these two datasets as a starting point, we add 10 new instances of Russian cyber-attackcyber-attacks from 1994-2018 and also include 3 cases of non-cyber Russian aggression during this time period from the International Crisis Behavior dataset (Singer, Bremer, and Stuckey 1972).
+This has the further advantage of not focusing exclusively on Russian cyber-attacks but also including all Russian conflict short of war.
 The unit of analysis is the country-year, with 82 cases of Russian intervention from 1994-2018.
 Second, we code new variables concerning variation in how Russia conducted its attack.
-In some cases, cyber attacks were limited to information operations.
+In some cases, cyber-attacks were limited to information operations.
 In other cases, Russian actions included more severe actions, such as DDoS attacks and attacks on critical infrastructure, or even uses of force by paramilitary or conventional military units.
-Some cyber attacks may result in disruptions that are temporary or easy to mitigate (DDoS).
+Some cyber-attacks may result in disruptions that are temporary or easy to mitigate (DDoS).
 Others may be more permanent and physically destructive (industrial control system sabotage).
 Cyber exploitation (espionage) falls somewhat in between the two levels of cyber aggression as attackers may use software hacking techniques but try to avoid detection by not disrupting normal user operations.

 For each incident, we code whether Russia used conventional ground forces, conventional air or sea forces, paramilitary or covert forces, cyber disruption, and information operations.
 By distinguishing between these five types of aggression, we obtain a clearer picture of the intensity of each case of Russian intervention.
 The vast majority of cases include at least some type of cyber operations.
 In a few cases, data limitations preclude coding of non-kinetic activity by Russia or other actors.
 In Moldova 2005, for example, Russia provided material support for the Communist Party but there is no credible evidence of cyber activities.